Big Lauter Tun Books

 By P.L.
 Strazz

-Photography by John Ruebartsch, Magilla Schaus, Dave Hansen, Brian Stabinger, Ken Furminger
+Photography by Magilla Schaus, Dave Hansen, Ken Furminger, John Ruebartsch

 250 photos